kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 ## Proposal

-The Job controller get a list of active pods.
+The Job controller gets a list of active pods.
 Active pods usually mean pods that have not been registered for deletion.
 In this KEP, we will consider terminating pods to be separate from active and failed.
 This means that for cases where we track the number of pods, like the Job Controller, we should include a field that states the number of terminating pods.

 We propose two new API fields:

 1) A field in Spec that allows for opt-in behavior of whether to wait for terminating pods to finish before recreating.
-2) A new field for tracking the number of terminating pods.
+2) A new field in Status for tracking the number of terminating pods.

 ### User Stories (Optional)